 A short description of the internal research funding opportunities available to faculty and their deadlines can be found here.

 The OoR can assist departments and centers with startup and retention packages, but never funds the full package.
 Chairs and Center Directors should make requests for these funds as early in the process as possible.
 OoR contribution: 25% of the package, up to $100,000.
 The OoR's contribution will be disbursed to the department over 2 or 3 years.
 If you need to request startup or retention funds, contact the Office of Research.

 Bridge funding applications are accepted 3 times during the academic year: October, January and May.
 A memo is sent to Chairs and Center Directors to share with their faculty giving specific due dates.
 Generally the memo is sent out about 3 weeks before the due date.
+The current memo can be found here.
 Eligibility criteria: